Mumbai, Nov 1 : Taking a cue from global markets, the key Indian equity indices on Thursday opened higher.

-On Thursday, Asian indices were showing a mixed trend.
-Japan's Nikkei 225 was quoting in green, up by 0.15 per cent while Hang Seng was down by 0.08 per cent, South Korea's Kospi was also down 0.23 per cent.
-China's Shanghai Composite index was trading in red, down by 0.49 per cent.
+On Thursday, Asian indices were mostly showing a positive trend.
+Japan's Nikkei 225, however, was quoting in red, down by 0.51 per cent while Hang Seng was up by 1.76 per cent, South Korea's Kospi was also up by 0.76 per cent.
+China's Shanghai Composite index was trading in green, up by 1.05 per cent.

-Overnight, Nasdaq closed in red, down marginally by 0.01 per cent while FTSE 100 was up by 0.65 per cent at the closing on Wednesday.
+Overnight, Nasdaq closed in green, up by 1.97 per cent while FTSE 100 was also up by 1.29 per cent at the closing on Wednesday.